galatanovidiu/galatanovidiu/README.md

 ## General Things

-My name is Galatan Ovidiu Iulian;
+My name is Galatan Ovidiu Iulian.
+I'm married and I have 2 kids 9 and 7 years old.

 I'm a full-stack web developer.